YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before committing, it helps to know the plan in plain language, not as a collection of impressive numbers.
 The conversation should make clear which area will be treated first, what will be left for later, how the donor will be protected, and what may happen if hair loss continues.

-Patients should know what is still provisional.
+The patient also needs to know what is still provisional.
 A plan from photos can guide the first conversation, but the final examination may show weaker donor density, active miniaturization, scalp disease, or a crown that needs a different strategy.

 A remote plan should not sound more complete than it is.
 The job is not to perform the largest surgery that can be sold from a screen.
-It is to choose the operation that still makes sense when the scalp, donor area, and long-term pattern are examined carefully.
+It is to choose the operation that still makes sense when the scalp, donor area, and long term pattern are examined carefully.